 If you need help deciding which cello would be best for you, we are more than happy to have as many conversations as necessary to help you find your soulmate.
 You can always reach out to us using the orange 'Chat Now' button on our website, or email us using our Get in Touch page.
 Someone will usually reply pretty quickly (as long as it's not the middle of the night here!)
 If you prefer talking on the phone, be sure to include your phone number when you contact us and we'll give you a call.

 Most of our cellos will come with a bow.
-Depending on the price level of the cello, you will have the choice of a brasilwood bow or composite, or a nice pernambuco or carbon fiber bow.
 Once you have decided on a cello, Linda will play your cello, going through a number of bows to find the most compatible.
 If you don't know whether to get composite or wood, and want us to choose the most compatible, just let us know.
 Typically, Anne (Linda's sister) will give you a call when you order to discuss things like case color options, bow options, and other things you may want to consider depending on where you live (such as Boveda humidity kits or geared pegs.)

 Our standard hard case really depends on what we have in stock, what colors are available, and what your cello will fit best into.
 We will let you know what the options are after you have decided on your cello.